jonathanagustin/ai-develop/README.md

 1. Click `Create Codespace on main`
 1. Wait a couple minutes to build
 1. Import or create an `.ipynb` file and begin working

-## Features

-- Miniconda with Python 3.10.8
-- VSCode extensions for Python and Jupyter
-- PEP8 autoformat on save
-- Jupyter-notebook-to-PDF functionality
-- PDF viewer

 ## Use Cases